ap-atul/Expert-System/README.md

 ## Expert System
 * Generic expert system to generate rules and create relation between entries and knowledge base.
-* Implemented using Forward Chaining.
-Backward chaining will be added soon.
+* Implemented using Forward Chaining and Backward chaining.
 * Require to input well-formatted json files that correspond to the example in ```data``` folder
 * The clauses should relate to the Knowledge base or it won't make any sense when run.
 * Parsers are built to parse the json file and create objects on runtime.